Homotopy theory with bornological coarse spaces: Coarse K -homology

 \end{lem}

 \begin{proof} We consider the diagram

-The left and the right triangles commute by construction of the transformation $\alpha_{\dots}$.
-The upper and the lower middle square commute by construction of the functors $A^{f}(\dots)$ and $A(\dots)$.
+The left and the right triangles commute by construction of the transformation $\alpha_{\ldots}$.
+The upper and the lower middle square commute by construction of the functors $A^{f}(-)$ and $A(-)$.
 Therefore the outer square commutes. \end{proof}

-{Joachim} \cite[Prop.~3.8]{joachimcat} showed that if $\bC$ is unital and has only countably many objects, then {$\alpha_{\bC}:A^f(\bC) \to A(\bC)$} is a stable homotopy equivalence and therefore induces an equivalence in $K$-theory.
-We will generalize this now to our more general setting:
+{Joachim} \cite[Prop.~3.8]{joachimcat} showed that if $\bC$ is unital and has only countably many objects, then $\alpha_{\bC}\colon A^f(\bC) \to A(\bC)$ is a stable homotopy equivalence and therefore induces an equivalence in $K$-theory.
+We will generalize this now to our more general setting.
+Let $\Kast\colon \Calg^{\la}\to \Sp^{\la}$ be the $K$-theory functor for small $C^{*}$-algebras discussed in Subsection \ref{wifjewiof2323443534}.

 \begin{prop} The homomorphism $\alpha_{\bC}:A^f(\bC) \to A(\bC)$ induces an equivalence of spectra

 \end{prop}

 \begin{proof}